andresdotfelipe/sharedops-backend/README.md

 * Node JS - To use JavaScript on the server side.
 * Express - To use MVC architecture on the server side.
-* MongoDB - To store large amounts of both data and traffic.
+* MongoDB - To support large amounts of both data and traffic.

 This website is also made with learning porpuses.